 6. Can you use insurance or Medisave to pay for LASIK?

 LASIK is not Medisave claimable or covered by insurance.
-However, most eye centres do allow payment by instalments.
+However, most eye centres allow payment by instalments.

 7. Are there any subsidies or discounts for LASIK treatment in Singapore?

-Unfortunately, MOH doesn't allow clinics to give "discounts" on any medical procedures to prevent inducing patients to seek unnecessary treatments.
+The Ministry of Health does not allow clinics to give "discounts" on any medical procedures to prevent inducing patients to seek unnecessary treatments.

-However, you can always seek out a free quote estimate from a few doctors to get an idea of the costs.
+You can always seek out a free quote estimate from a few doctors to get an idea of the costs.

-In conclusion, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK, and shines a light on your journey towards a better sight and quality of life.
+In conclusion, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK, and shines a light on your journey towards better sight and quality of life.